Importance of Hospital Waste Management

 Shall we talk money?
 Improper waste segregation costs hospitals tens of thousands of dollars a year – because some throw away a bulk of their waste into their biohazardous waste stream – even if it’s not biohazard waste.
 One New York City hospital started an aggressive medical waste reduction program and shaved nearly one million dollars annually off their waste disposal costs!

-Following the waste streams
+Know the healthcare waste streams

 It’s essential for hospitals to have policies and procedures in place that regulate the handling and implementation of healthcare waste and the volume and type of waste generated.
 Just because something is “disposable” doesn’t mean that it doesn’t have to be handled properly in regard to segregation.

-That’s where the waste audit comes in.
 Waste audits are an integral part of healthcare waste management and aid hospitals in determining the difference between clinical waste and non-clinical waste, as well as the proper segregation of waste streams.